code100x/tiplink/README.md

 ## Description

-Tiplink is a decentralized application (dApp) designed to create and manage Solana crypto wallets.
-Users can sign up using their Google credentials, upon which a crypto wallet is automatically created and linked to their account.
-The application securely stores the user's public key, allowing seamless interaction with the Solana blockchain.
+Tiplink is a Web Based Solana wallet.
+Users can sign up using their Google credentials, upon which a Solana wallet is automatically created and linked to their account.
+The application securely stores the user's public key & private key, allowing seamless interaction with the Solana blockchain.
+Also it provides features like making transactions on Solana possible through Links.

 ## Features